 Changes Since 2000: This species has consolidated its range northward in the Missouri River Valley since the 1990s; there has been a notable increase in numbers reported at Fontenelle Forest, Sarpy Co since 2009, and at least 1-2 have been reported at Wilderness Park, Lancaster Co since 2010.

-There are three reports west and north of Indian Cave SP, Fontenelle Forest, and Wilderness Park suggestive of spring overshoot migrants: a singing bird identified as this species by comparison of its song to tapes was at Ponca SP, Dixon Co 24 May 2000, a specimen, UNSM ZM9389, was collected in Cherry Co 29 May 1932, and four were netted, banded, and identified as this species by wing formula at Cedar Point Biological Station, Keith Co, 21-29 May 1996 (Brown et al 1996).
+There are a few reports west and north of Indian Cave SP, Fontenelle Forest, and Wilderness Park suggestive of spring overshoot migrants: a singing bird identified as this species by comparison of its song to tapes was at Ponca SP, Dixon Co 24 May 2000, a specimen, UNSM ZM9389, was collected in Cherry Co 29 May 1932, four were netted, banded, and identified as this species by wing formula at Cedar Point Biological Station, Keith Co, 21-29 May 1996 (Brown et al 1996), and one was in Dakota Co 1 Jun 2021.

 There has been little information published on early sightings at Indian Cave SP; the first known record there was 15 Jun 1994.
 There were up to three birds on Trail 9 through 25 Jun 1995, and since then it has been a fairly common component of the avifauna there, although nesting has not been confirmed.
 The best count to date is 12 on 28 May 2012, although recent standardized surveys at this location suggest the number of birds at this site during June may number in the hundreds (Jorgensen et al 2014).